maks/lca2013-android-appliances/presentation.md

     By User-level I'm talking about using the normal means that a normal app developer or regular device user has at their disposal

-2 Root
+2 Platform

-    This is just what it says.
+    This can be thought of as a quasi root-level access to the device.
+Because Android security model involves protecting sensitive APIs from apps that are not sanctioned by the hardware vendor, only apps that are signed with the same certificate as was used when the system image was compiled from source.

+No <span style="text-decoration:line-through">soup</span> root for you!

     The main thing to note here is that with Android devices, as with most other phone device OS's, is that unlike with laptops and desktops, the end user does not normally have nor is **intended** to have root access to the device.
     Of course anyone working in a corporate environment would already be used to this